 Learn to combine high-level mathematics, statistics, and computer science skills with the ability to communicate results to make a complicated and dynamic world more comprehensible.Learn more

 Bachelor of Science in Statistics

-The new Bachelor of Science in Statistics from Illinois Tech is a technically intensive and mathematically rigorous program designed to prepare you for an exceptional career path as a statistician, analyst, or data scientist in business, government, or academia.Learn more
+Illinois Tech's Bachelor of Science in Statistics is a technically intense and mathematically rigorous program designed to prepare you for an exceptional career path as a statistician, analyst, or data scientist in business, government, or academia.Learn more